 In 2015, the City of Omaha withdrew a bid to develop an industrial park on the site of the original Sulphur Springs landing on the Missouri River, claiming toxins from the roundhouse and other railroad-related activities have poisoned the land beyond its affordability.
 Today, the land continues to be unoccupied by anything useful.

 For more than 30 years, the intersection of N. 16th and Locust Streets has been neglected by the City of Omaha, festering with wounds from white flight in the area.
 A restaurant called Broadway’s Place was on the corner at 2828 N 16th for a long time.
 The Hinky Dinky changed hands a lot, and is now Chubb’s Foods.
-Slowly but steadily though, Cohen’s IGA, Gambles Hardware, Lane and Stanley Recall Rexall, Max I. Walker Dry Cleaners, the State Bar, and Laird’s Hardware all closed.
+Slowly but steadily though, Cohen’s IGA, Gambles Hardware, Lane Drug, and Stanley Recall Rexall, Max I. Walker Dry Cleaners, the State Bar, and Laird’s Hardware all closed.

 When the viaduct came down, old buildings along the railroad became obvious.
 Today, there’s a single railroad line where there were once dozens, and just a few warehouses where there used to be several.